Alexander-50/CICIOT23-RandomForest-IDS/README.md

-Perfect — here’s a **clean, complete, GitHub-ready `README.md`** for your project (without the mermaid graph).
-It’s formatted for **direct copy–paste** into readme.so or GitHub — no extra markdown wrappers, indentation issues, or font mismatches.
-Everything is compact, professional, and well-structured.

 # 🔍 IoT Anomaly Detection using Random Forest (CICIoT23 Dataset)

 ### ⚡ A Machine Learning-based Intrusion Detection System for IoT Network Traffic